 - Continue to speak publicly on the progress of the preliminary examination; - Promptly open investigations into the most serious crimes committed in Burundi since April 2015 that fall under the jurisdiction of the ICC.

 To the Registrator of the ICC

-- If an investigation is opened in Burundi, quickly define an outreach program designed for the people of Burundi in order to explain the mandate of the ICC and the means to contribute to its work.
+- If an inquiry is opened in Burundi, quickly define an outreach program to explain the mandate of the ICC and its means to contribute to the people of Burundi.

 To the Burundi authorities